aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-text/text-formatting/_index.md

 ## **Line Spacing of Paragraph**
-Aspose.Slides provides properties under `ParagraphFormat`—`SpaceAfter`, `SpaceBefore` and `SpaceWithin`—that allow you to manage the line spacing for a paragraph.
+Aspose.Slides provides properties ([SpaceAfter](https://reference.aspose.com/slides/net/aspose.slides/paragraphformat/spaceafter), [SpaceBefore](https://reference.aspose.com/slides/net/aspose.slides/paragraphformat/spacebefore), and [SpaceWithin](https://reference.aspose.com/slides/net/aspose.slides/paragraphformat/spacewithin)) under the [ParagraphFormat](https://reference.aspose.com/slides/net/aspose.slides/paragraphformat/) class that allow you to manage the line spacing for a paragraph.
 The three properties are used this way:

 * To specify the line spacing for a paragraph in percentage, use a positive value.
 * To specify the line spacing for a paragraph in points, use a negative value.